 The Short East Cleveland Ghetto Story

-On the border of the East Side of Cleveland is an impoverish city by the name of East Cleveland, or known locally as E.C., with a fierce reputation in Cleveland’s metropolitan as this small community has had its ups and downs over the years in the East Cleveland ghetto.
+On the border of the East Side of Cleveland is an impoverish city by the name of East Cleveland, or known locally as E.C., with a fierce reputation in Cleveland’s metropolitan this small community has had its ups and downs over the years.

-With a population of less than 20,000, and constantly declining, the city is a complete shell of itself as poverty reaches 40% and a total of $16,000 is the average income for East Cleveland’s residents.
+With a population of less than 20,000, and constantly declining, the city is a complete shell of itself as poverty reaches 40% and a total of $16,000 is the average income for East Cleveland’s residents and East Cleveland gangs run rampant.

 While East Cleveland is a small city, it can be considered as a large community with multiple sections that include Euclid Avenue, Superior, Shaw and Hayden, Noble Road, or the more affluent section around Lee and Forest Hills.